 Construction on the major north-south corridor

-The realignment and full duplication of the Bruce Highway between Sankeys and Traveston Road began in late 2009.
-The project is also known as Cooroy to Curra, Section B. Abigroup completed the earthworks and drainage components of the route by 2010.
-The works to be completed include the construction of three new bridges and a new 12km segment of highway.
+The Cooroy to Curra project is divided into four segments, namely Sections A, B, C and D. The realignment and full duplication of the Bruce Highway between Sankeys and Traveston Road began in late 2009 and the section was opened to traffic in December 2012.
+The project is also known as Cooroy to Curra, Section B. Abigroup completed the earthworks and drainage components of the Section by 2010.
+The works included the construction of three new bridges and a new 12km segment of highway.

-The upgrade of Bruce Highway through the Wide Bay township of Tiaro is currently underway for the scheduled completion by end of 2012.
+The upgrade of Bruce Highway through the Wide Bay township of Tiaro was completed in September 2012.

-The work on the upgrades of Bruce Highway at the southern approach to Gin Gin will involve the construction of new and improved road alignment, improvisation of Bundaberg-Gin Gin Road intersection and installation of signage and lighting.
-The construction is expected to start by late 2012.
+The work on the upgrades of Bruce Highway at the southern approach to Gin Gin involved the construction of new and improved road alignment, improvisation of Bundaberg-Gin Gin Road intersection and installation of signage and lighting.
+The construction started in October 2012 and was completed in January 2014.

-The duplication of the Bruce Highway between Temples Lane and Farrelly's Road is currently in progress, for targeted completion by mid-2013.
+The duplication of the Bruce Highway between Temples Lane and Farrelly's Road was completed in September 2013.